 Although there are about a dozen species of Ravenea palms, only one is currently grown in the nursery trade: R. rivularis.
 This plant is commonly called the majesty palm and is not very common yet in the trade.

-Successfully growing majesty palms requires balancing a few factors: heat, light, and fertilization.
+Successfully growing majesty palms require balancing a few factors: heat, light, and fertilization.
 Plants that are over-fertilized and grown in warm conditions, but not given enough light, will stretch out.
 Plants that are given too much light without a corresponding increase in fertilizer and water will scorch.
 The right balance inside likely means a bright corner, with plenty of water, and probably less fertilizer than you think.
 It's also a good idea to supplement with Epsom salts to provide adequate magnesium.
-Lack of magnesium generally shows up as leaf yellowing.
+The lack of magnesium generally shows up as leaf yellowing.
 Plants might also require supplemental iron to prevent additional yellowing and leaf loss.
 Finally, these are acid-loving palms that do best with a pH as low a five, so don't worry about a peat-based mixture acidifying and hurting your majesty palm.